 We don’t recommend sublingual (under the tongue, common with how we humans take CBD oil) application because let’s face it, is your cat going to enjoy that?

 Short answer: no.

-If your cat takes more than the recommended CBD dosage, they will likely experience some unwanted side effects like upset stomach, diarrhea, lethargy, and in extreme cases, disorientation.
+If your cat takes more than their recommended dosage, they will likely experience some unwanted side effects like upset stomach, diarrhea, lethargy, and in extreme cases, disorientation.
 These symptoms will subside in a few hours though.

-Likely your cat will end up sleeping off the excess CBD and will wake up right as rain.
-There are no known long-term effects of overdosing your cat on CBD.
+Likely your cat will end up sleeping it off and will wake up right as rain.

 Can CBD Interact with Your Cat’s Medication?

 CBD is not known to cause any issues alongside your cat’s existing medications.
-That said, you should always consult your veterinarian about starting your cat on CBD so that they may advise you on how to proceed.
+That said, you should always consult your veterinarian so that they may advise you on how to proceed.

 How to Find Reputable CBD for Your Cat

-The best way to find reputable CBD for your cat is the same way you’d find CBD for yourself.
+The best way to find reputable pet CBD is the same way you’d find CBD for yourself.
 Seek out companies with a lot of product reviews from verified buyers and who openly display their third-party lab results.

 Third-party lab results will tell you if the advertised amount of CBD on the product label matches what’s actually been tested in the product.
 If that matches, the buyers give the product good reviews, and the company seems like it’s on the up and up, it may be a good choice.